odoo/documentation/legal/terms/enterprise.rst

 5.1 Standard charges
 --------------------

-The standard charges for the Odoo Enterprise subscription, the Bug Fixing Service, Security Advisories Service and the Upgrade Service are based on the number of Users, the installed Apps, the Software version used by the Customer, and specified in writing at the signature of the Agreement.
+The standard charges for the Services are based on the number of Users, the installed Apps, the Software version used by the Customer, and specified in writing at the signature of the Agreement.

 When during the Term, the Customer has more Users or more installed Apps than specified at the time